-Otherwise known as “National Prescription Drug Take Back Day,” National Drug Take Back Day is sponsored by the Drug Enforcement Agency.
+Otherwise known as “National Prescription Drug Take Back Day,” National Drug Take Back Day on April 25 is sponsored by the Drug Enforcement Agency.
 Its goal is to keep the public aware of the dangers of prescription drug use and misuse.
 Many Americans don’t know how to safely dispose of the prescription drugs that have been sitting in the medicine cabinet past their prime.
 Using these expired drugs, or using someone else’s, is dangerous and puts both the public and the environment at risk.

 National Drug Take Back Day timeline

 Drug Safety Board Formed

 The Drug Safety Board, focusing on issues around drug safety, formed as a collaboration between public and private entities.